RiRah123/Ataxx/readme.md

 ### AI Avatar with Vocalized Feedback

 - Added a Player vs Computer mode which you can access through the settings menu.
-- The AI opponent uses a trained **SimpleNet** model to select moves that maximize the positive difference in total pieces between the two teams.
+- I used a **SimpleNet** model help select moves that maximize the positive difference in total pieces between the two teams.
-- AI moves are accompanied by vocalized feedback for enhanced interactivity.
+  -I added vocalized feedback where the Computer responds with happy or sad voice message.

 ### Level Creation Tool

-- Developed a level creation tool that allows users to design custom game boards.
+- Developed a level creation tool that accessible with a button on the front page where users can create their own levels
-- Features include:
+- This feature involves:
-  - Clicking on cells to cycle between Player 1, Player 2, and Player 3 pieces.
+  - Clicking on cells to cycle between Player 1, Player 2, and Untraversable Cells.
   - Assigning a title name to the level.
-  - Saving the custom level configuration to the local system for future use.
+  - Saving the custom level configuration onto the levels.txt

 ---

-## Bugs

-### Cloned Circle Artifact

-- When performing an adjacent move to clone a piece, followed by a jump, a smaller version of the cloned circle may remain on the canvas.
-- This artifact is purely visual and does not affect game functionality, as the small circle is not recognized as a valid game piece.